 North Carolina isn’t a state that makes the news headlines too often, but when they do, it’s usually weather-related.
 The unfortunate thing is that it’s such a diverse state, that I wish they would make headlines for their beautiful natural resources too.

 Continue driving West, and you’re in the mountains, far above the ocean and the skyscrapers.
 From the mountain tops, you can see the Tar Heel State showing off its true magic.
 The valleys, flowers, and colorful trees are mesmerizing and unlike anything else you’ll see.

-Sadly, much of this world and it’s contents are temporary, so in a moment’s notice, North Carolina is prone to being swept away in sections.
-Sometimes it’s a tornado, other times a tidal surge, and even other times a wildfire.
+Sadly, many things in this world are temporary.
+In a moment’s notice, North Carolina is prone to being swept away in sections, whether it be a tornado, a tidal surge, a wildfire, or another common natural hazard.
 The power of the Earth cannot be contained.

-But the disasters we face either make us or break us.
+The disasters we face either make us or break us.
 Since you’re here, I’d like to think that you’re part of the resilient team that is ready to overcome an uncertain future.
 Welcome to the club!

 What natural disasters does North Carolina have?

 North Carolina’s most common natural disasters include tropical storms and hurricanes, severe storms, floods, wildfires, winter storms, tornadoes, landslides, and power outages.

 1. Tropical Storms and Hurricanes

 They took shelter in a four-story brick building and we followed their entire experience over Facebook live.
-This was the closest I’ve been to feeling the eye of a hurricane anywhere (I know, it’s nowhere near the real deal) but just seeing the live footage was insane!
+This was the closest I’ve been to experiencing the eye of a hurricane anywhere (I know, it’s nowhere near the real deal) but just seeing the live footage was insane!

 There are ways to secure your garage door and other vulnerable entrances of your home.
-The winds can become so powerful, that unless you strengthen your house with wind-resistant materials, you may end up facing a lot of damage and subsequent monetary loss.
+The strong winds can become so powerful, that unless you strengthen your house with wind-resistant materials, you may end up facing a lot of damage and subsequent monetary loss.

 2. Severe Storms